meterkit/cosemreader/README.md

-# CaptelCosem
+# CosemReader

-CapTel DLMS/COSEM Client software
+Example of DLMS/COSEM Client software with XML export of read data.

 # Change history